epifab/epifab.github.io/_posts/2020-03-25-luang-prabang-day-22.markdown

 Luang Prabang, day 22.

 Homesick is a pain that I am used to.
-It hits me every single time my dad drives me to the airport in my own town, where a brutal one way flight to London awaits.
+It hits me every single time my dad drives me to the airport in my home town, where a brutal one way flight to London awaits.

 Homesick is a grief, everybody deals with it in a different way.